Chinese version (中文版).

 "Oh, a shark."

-Dan went on to create Google Local Search, and 5 years later: here I am.
+Dan went on to create Google Local Search, and in 2004, I became an Easter egg in Google Maps. (news article)

 E-mail: